Gutek18/Ryanair/Readme.md

 - Sometime I have problem with "choosing random sits" button.
 - I default pages appears error message "is not clickable at point...".
 - Very rarely in "Additives Page" appear popup, but I can't deal with it because of how rare it appears.
+- While testing, a message appears at the bottom left of the browser "An error occured.
+Please try again."